MicrosoftDocs/memdocs/memdocs/configmgr/sum/deploy-use/integrate-windows-update-for-business-windows-10.md

 1. Create a client agent setting to disable the software update workflow.
 Deploy the setting to the collection of computers that are connected directly to Windows Update client policies.
 1. The computers that are managed via Windows Update client policies will display **Unknown** in the compliance status and won't be counted as part of the overall compliance percentage.

-## Configure Windows Update for Business deferral policies
+## Configure deferral policies with Windows Update client policies
+<a name="configure-windows-update-for-business-deferral-policies"></a>
 <!-- 1290890 -->
 You can configure deferral policies for Windows 10 or later Feature Updates or Quality Updates for Windows devices managed directly by Windows Update client policies.
 You can manage the deferral policies in the new **Windows Update for Business Policies** node under **Software Library** > **Windows Servicing**.